ViditAgrawal21/hydra8/README.md

 # Hydra8 - Smart Hydration Tracker

 Hydra8 is a smart hydration tracking app that helps users monitor their daily water intake and optimize their hydration based on various factors such as weather conditions and physical activity.
-The app integrates with a smart water bottle via Bluetooth to provide real-time tracking and insights.
+The app integrates with a smart water device via Bluetooth to provide real-time tracking and insights.

 ## Features